 The motives at the second and third levels may be identified only with the help of suitable techniques of motivation research.

 2. Psychoanalytical Understanding of Consumers Personality

 In the psychoanalytic school of thought, there are three parts of the mind – the Id, Ego, and Superego.

 The ID houses the basic instinctive drives, many of them may be similar to animals.

 The superego is our conscience, accepting moral standards and directing the instinctive motives into acceptable channels, to avoid feelings of guilt and shame.

-The id and super ego sometimes may be in conflict.
-The ego is the conscience, rational control centre which maintains a balance between the uninhibited motives of the id and the socially oriented constraining superego.
+The id and superego sometimes may conflict.
+The ego is the conscience, rational control center which maintains a balance between the uninhibited motives of the id and the socially oriented constraining superego.

-Study of ego is very important for marketing companies because it represents the practical side of human behaviour.
+The study of ego is very important for marketing companies because it represents the practical side of human behavior.